DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/INTRODUCTION/Process overview.md

 EDI customers can use **Customer purchase order** document with an order purpose of **Confirmation** to confirm the **Customer purchase order acknowledgement** they received.

 ### Purchase order acknowledgement
-The **Customer purchase order acknowledgement** can be used to accept or change the details within the for a sales order created via EDI. <br>
+The **Customer purchase order acknowledgement** can be used to accept or change the details for a sales order created via EDI. <br>
 It can be manually processed or setup as a periodic job for allowed scenarios.

 ### Advanced shipping notice (ASN)